Describe your hair for us.

 What are some of your favorite products?
 How do you choose products?

-How did family and friends reaction to your decision to go natural?
+How did family and friends react to your decision to go natural?

 How did you deal with people who doubted you?
 What motivated you to keep going?